rememberSoftwares/yacana/README.md

 ### About Task parameters

 The Task class takes 2 mandatory parameters:
 * The prompt: It is the task to be solved.
-Use imperative language, be precise, and ask for step by step thinking for complex Tasks and expected outputs if needed.
+Use imperative language, be precise, and ask for step-by-step thinking for complex Tasks and expected outputs if needed.
 * The Agent: The agent that will be assigned to this task.
 The agent will be in charge of solving the task.

 ℹ️ Many other parameters can be given to a Task.
 We will see some of them in the following sections of this tutorial.
 But you can check out the Task class documentation @todo URL